 His film music credit includes the Sundance Festival Award Winner movie “Low Down“, featuring actors Glenn Close, John Hawkes, Flea and Elle Fanning.

-Ohad Talmor holds a Composition Degree from the Manhattan School of Music (now deeply buried in a trunk in his basement).
+Ohad Talmor holds a Composition Degree from the Manhattan School of Music (now buried deeply in a trunk in his basement).

-Ohad Talmor teaches Composition at the Geneva Conservatory.
 He is also an Adjunct Professor at the New School and the City University of New York.